opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 ## Setting alerts

-Set alerts to notify you when your data changes beyond the thresholds you define.
+Set alerts to notify you when your data exceeds your specified thresholds.
 Go to [Alerting dashboards and visualizations]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/dashboards-alerting/) to learn about creating and managing alerts.